Pete Buttigieg: Second term

 The Common Council approved Buttigieg's request to enable his administration to develop a city climate plan in April 2019; Buttigieg signed a contract with the Chicago firm Delta Institute to help develop it.
-In late November 2019, the city's Common Council voted 7–0 to approve the resultant Carbon Neutral 2050 plan, setting the goal of meeting the Paris Agreement's 26 percent emission reduction by 2025, and aiming for a further reductions of 45 percent by 2035.
+In late November 2019, the city's Common Council voted 7–0 to approve the resultant Carbon Neutral 2050 plan, setting the goal of meeting the Paris Agreement's 26-percent emission reduction by 2025, and aiming for a further reductions of 45 percent by 2035.

 Supporting private development in South Bend was another initiative Buttigieg continued during his second term.
 By 2019, the city had seen $374 million in private investment for mixed-use developments since Buttigieg had taken office, by one estimate.
 By another account, Downtown South Bend saw roughly $200 million in private investment during Buttigieg's tenure.

 With respect to infrastructure, Buttigieg promoted the idea of moving the city's South Shore Line station from South Bend International Airport to the city's downtown in August 2018.
 He made it a goal to have the city complete this project by 2025.
 Also, South Bend launched Commuters Trust, a new transportation benefit program created in collaboration with local employers and transportation providers, including South Bend Transpo and Lyft, in 2019.
 The program was made possible by a $1 million three-year grant from Bloomberg Philanthropies Mayors Challenge.
 Furthermore, under Buttigieg, South Bend invested $50 million in the city's parks, many of which had been neglected during the preceding decades.

-After a white South Bend police officer shot and killed Eric Logan, an African-American man, in June 2019, Buttigieg was drawn from his presidential campaign to focus on the emerging public reaction.
+After a white South Bend police officer shot and killed Eric Logan, an African American man, in June 2019, Buttigieg was drawn from his presidential campaign to focus on the emerging public reaction.
 Police body cameras were not turned on during Logan's death.
-Soon after Logan's death, Buttigieg presided over a town hall meeting attended by disaffected activists from the African-American community as well as relatives of the deceased man.
+Soon after Logan's death, Buttigieg presided over a town hall meeting attended by disaffected activists from the African American community as well as relatives of the deceased man.
 The local police union accused Buttigieg of making decisions for political gain.
 Buttigieg secured $180,000 in November 2019 to commission a review of South Bend's police department policies and practices, to be conducted by Chicago-based consulting firm 21CP Solutions.

-Many African-Americans have accused Buttigieg of racism for his response to this and other incidents.
+Some African Americans have accused Buttigieg of racism for his response to this and other incidents.
 Former South Bend councilman Henry Davis Jr. alleged that Buttigieg "perpetuated and tolerated" systemic racism in the city.
 Michael Harriot, senior writer at The Root, accused Buttigieg of "racist paternalism" for saying that children of color lack role models that promote the value of education.
-Many African-Americans also point to Buttigieg's firing of Darryl Boykins, South Bend's first black chief of police.
+Many African Americans also point to Buttigieg's firing of Darryl Boykins, South Bend's first black chief of police.
 Boykins claimed that Buttigieg used a scandal—involving secret tapes of white police officers making racist comments—as a pretext for firing him.